FREE PAYMENT REMINDER TEMPLATES

 Please pay by bank transfer using these details: Account name: {{account_name}} Sort code: {{sort_code}} Account number: {{account_number}} Reference: {{payment_reference}} You can view the invoice and payment details here: {{invoice_link}}

+If you have already arranged payment, thank you.
 Please let me know if you need the invoice sent again.

 Kind regards, {{business_name}}